Western Mountaineering Astralite Review

 We didn't love the closure system for the Astralite, as it seemed you could have it either tight or tighter, and the toggle sat under the shoulder blades of the taller tester.
 The quilt seals tight enough that getting into the bag felt like the camping version of NASCAR drivers entering their cars through the window.
 But for those that don't mind trading extra features for a fantastic warmth to weight ratio, this might not be a big deal.

-At $400, this certainly isn't the cheapest option around, but the quilt has top-notch materials and construction.
+This certainly isn't the cheapest option around, but the quilt has top-notch materials and construction.
 It's rare to find deals on Western Mountaineering goods, so you'll likely be paying full price for this bag.
-For the right person this bag is worth the money, but for those looking for a better all arounder, it might be best to look elsewhere.
+For the right person, this bag is worth the money, but for those looking for a better all arounder, it might be best to look elsewhere.